vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 See the [change log](CHANGELOG.md).

+## Telemetry
+This extension collects telemetry data to help us build a better experience for building applications with Kubernetes and VS Code.
+We only collect data on which commands are executed.
+We do not collect any information about image names, paths, etc. The extension respects the `telemetry.enableTelemetry` setting which you can learn more about in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a